 The computer code and data files made available on this web page are distributed under the GNU LGPL license.

-DOLFIN, Python programs which are used with the DOLFIN library to set up and solve a wide variety of problems using the finite element method.
+dolfin, a Python program which are used with the DOLFIN library to set up and solve a wide variety of problems using the finite element method.

-FENICS, programs which illustrate the use of a collection of free software with an extensive list of features for automated, efficient solution of differential equations.
+fenics, a code which illustrates the use of a collection of free software with an extensive list of features for automated, efficient solution of differential equations.